Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in San Francisco, California Ranked
+Top Grease Trap Cleaning Companies in San Francisco, California Ranked

 For any restaurant, commercial kitchen, or food service establishment in San Francisco, proper grease interceptor maintenance is not just a best practice-it's a legal requirement.
 The city's unique infrastructure and environmental standards are protected by the San Francisco Public Utilities Commission (SFPUC) Fats, Oils & Grease (FOG) Control Ordinance, which sets strict rules for grease trap and grease interceptor service.
 Effective management of these systems prevents costly sewer blockages, avoids significant penalties, and supports the city's broader wastewater treatment goals.
 This guide outlines the essential compliance rules, service schedules, and practical considerations for maintaining your grease management system in San Francisco.